laninsky/teaching_resources/whale_id/index.md

 Well...how about these whales and dolphins?
 Can you tell them apart?
 ![images of whale meat](whale_meat.png)

 Sometimes we can get samples that no longer look like the original dolphin or whale.
-Thia might be because the animal has been dead for a while (e.g. strandings) and no longer looks like it did while alive (this happens quite a bit in Aotearoa New Zealand!).
+This might be because the animal has been dead for a while (e.g. strandings) and no longer looks like it did while alive (this happens quite a bit in Aotearoa New Zealand!).
 Sometimes it might be because the animal has been cut up for food like in the whale meat example above.
 Sometimes it is because we recover bones from old whaling stations and we don't know what species they belong to anymore.
 In these cases, sometimes using DNA can help us figure out what species we have.

 Often, we use a kind of DNA called mitochondrial DNA, often known as mtDNA for short.
 More on that in the next section!

 [*back to the top*](index.md#what-whale-is-that)

 ## Why do we use mitochondrial DNA?
-Most of the time when we think about "DNA", people think of nuclear DNA, which is found in the nucleus in our chromosomes.
+Most of the time when we think about "DNA", we think of nuclear DNA, which is found in the nucleus in our chromosomes.
 ![zooming into a cell and ending up at nucleotides](cells_nuclear_DNA.png)

 This kind of DNA is biparental - you get one copy from your mum, and one copy from your dad.
 This "double-copy" kind of DNA is known as diploid DNA.